c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 /foobar         # search forward for "foobar"
 0               # move to the beginning of the line
 $               # move to the end of the line
-W               # jump to the beginning of the next word
+W               # jump to the next word
+B               # go back to the previous word
 ```

 ## Fixing YAML Indentation